 1. Introduction 1

+2. Relative monads and left modules over relative monads 21

-2. Monads and relative monads 19
+2.1. .
+Monads and relative monads 21

-3. Modules over monads and modules over relative monads 25
+2.2. .
+Left modules over monads and relative monads 30

-References 29
+References 35

-1. INTRODUCTION
+1. Introduction

-The first few steps in all approaches to the semantics of dependent type theories remain insufficiently understood.
+The first few steps in all approaches to the set-theoretic semantics of dependent type theories remain insufficiently understood.
 The constructions which have been worked out in detail in the case of a few particular type systems by dedicated authors are being extended to the wide variety of type systems under consideration today by analogy.
 This is not acceptable in mathematics.
 Instead we should be able to obtain the required results for new type systems by specialization of general theorems and constructions formulated for abstract objects the instances of which combine together to produce a given type system.

-An approach that follows this general philosophy was outlined in [33].
+An approach that follows this general philosophy was outlined in [35].
 In this approach the connection between the type theories, which belong to the concrete world of logic and programming, and abstract mathematical concepts such as sets or homotopy types is constructed through the intermediary of C-systems.

-C-systems were introduced in [11] (see also [12]) under the name "contextual categories".
-A modified axiomatics of C-systems and the construction of new C-systems as sub-objects and regular quotients of the existing ones in a way convenient for use in type-theoretic applications are considered in [41].
+C-systems were introduced in [12] (see also [13]) under the name "contextual categories".
+A modified axiomatics of C-systems and the construction of new C-systems as sub-objects and regular quotients of the existing ones in a way convenient for use in type-theoretic applications are considered in [43].
 A C-system equipped with additional operations corresponding to the inference rules of a type theory is called a model or a C-system model of these rules or of this type theory.
 There are other classes of objects on which one can define operations corresponding to inference rules of type theories most importantly categories with families or CwFs.
 They lead to other classes of models.

-In the approach of [33], in order to provide a mathematical representation (semantics) for a type theory one constructs two C-systems.
-One C-system, which we will call the proximate or term C-system of a type theory, is constructed from formulas of the type theory using, in particular, the main construction of the present paper.
-The second C-system is constructed from the category of abstract mathematical objects using the results of [34].
+In the approach of [35], in order to provide an interpretation for a type theory one first constructs two C-systems.
+One C-system, which we will call the proximate or term C-system of a type theory, is constructed from formulas of the type theory using the main construction of the present paper.
+The second C-system is constructed from the category of abstract mathematical objects using the results of [37].
 Both C-systems are then equipped with additional operations corresponding to the inference rules of the type theory making them into models of type theory.
 The model whose underlying C-system is the term C-system is called the term model.

-A crucial component of this approach is the expected result that for a particular class of the inference rules the term model is an initial object in the category of models.
+A crucial component of this approach is the expected result that for a particular class of inference rules the term model is an initial object in the category of models.
 This is known as the Initiality Conjecture.
-In the case of the pure Calculus of Constructions with a "decorated" application operation this conjecture was proved in 1988 by Thomas Streicher [30].
+In the case of the pure Calculus of Constructions with a "decorated" application operation this conjecture was proved in 1988 by Thomas Streicher [32].
 The problem of finding an appropriate formulation of the general version of the conjecture and of proving this general version will be the subject of future work.